Meta Tags For SEO: A Simple Guide For Beginners

 9. Schema Markup

-Schema markup, known as structured data, is a code webmasters use to provide detailed information about the content on their pages to search engines.
+Schema markup, known as structured data, is a code added to your webpage to help search engines understand its context and content.

 10. rel=“canonical” Link Tag

 Let’s assume you run an online store with similar product pages, but you want one page to carry the SEO weight.
-Adding a rel=”canonical” tag to that page tells search engines to focus there, preventing duplicate pages from appearing on search results.
+Adding a rel=“canonical” tag to that page tells search engines to focus there.
+This prevents duplicate content issues in search engine indexing.

 Best Practices